The Labor Market Conditions Index for June Remains Negative

 As all three charts above illustrate, labor market conditions have been weakening.
 The LMCI hit its interim high in April 2014 and its six-month MA high four months later in August of that year

 The next chart is a calculation of the cumulative value of LCMI (each month is the sum of all previous months).
 We've highlighted the peaks and recession starts.
 The cumulative value peaked anywhere from 3 to 17 months prior to the five recessions during the time frame of this indicator.
 The average is 9 months.
-We are now four months beyond the most recent post-recession peak in December 2015.
+We are now six months beyond the most recent post-recession peak in December 2015.

 Below is a table identifying the nine categories and 19 underlying indicators in the LMCI.